 And the possibility of infarction increases exponentially when the stress meets other conditions such as smoking or obesity.
 In the long term, working stress is also associated with the risk of heart attack.
 A stressed worker increases the probability of a coronary event by 15% at 10 years compared to another worker without stress.

 What is work stress?

-Something that we have to define first to find the connection between working stress and risk of heart attack is what we understand by a stressful work situation.
-We know that it does not mean the same for everyone, but there are certain guidelines that allow us to unify the criteria.
+We have to define first to find the connection between working stress and risk of heart attack.
+All should understand by a stressful work situation.
+It does not mean the same for everyone but there are certain guidelines that allow us to unify the criteria.

-Working stress is usually understood as the combination between a high psychological demand of the worker and a low level of control over the situation in which one works.
-That is, the worker suffers internally for the tasks that must be completed and, nevertheless, finds no mechanism to adapt.
+Stress is usually understood as the combination between a high psychological demand of the worker and a low level of control over the situation.
+The worker suffers internally for the tasks that must be completed and, nevertheless, finds no mechanism to adapt.